nicknash/RelaSharp/README.md

   a memory re-ordering than running the code natively would allow.
 * Record file/line numbers and results of the execution for review if the test fails.

-## Memory Model Simulation via Vector Clocks (TODO: Maybe move this below the interface description)
+## Memory Model Simulation via Vector Clocks

 This section gives a very rough description of how RelaSharp simulates the C++11 memory model (which the C# memory model can be defined as a special case of).
 The description below is quite imprecise, and really gives a rough impression of how things work.
 The entirety of the description below really just corresponds to some very simple code in a single file: [AccessHistory.cs](MemoryModel/AccessHistory.cs)